 In some states, victims of medical malpractice are required to get a medical assessment before they can file suit.
 This physical evaluation should be conducted by a doctor unrelated to the physician responsible for the malpractice, who will determine whether or not your injuries are a direct result of malpractice.
 If so, they’ll issue a certificate of merit, which will be used as proof in your lawsuit.

 4. You May Be Able to Avoid Court by Going Through Your Insurance Company

 To avoid a lengthy legal process, you can notify your insurance company and the responsible doctor or hospital of your intent to file suit.
 This often results in an internal review that leads to the insurance company offering compensation directly.
 It’s important to hire a medical malpractice lawyer to negotiate for you; otherwise, the insurance company may try to intimidate you into dropping the lawsuit or settling for less than you deserve.

-5. Using a Specialized Lawyer
+5. Using an Experienced Lawyer